 Schools also have a “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty and was published in July 2015.
 In order for schools and childcare providers to fulfil the Prevent duty, it is essential that staff are able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.
 Schools and childcare providers can build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 It is important to emphasise that the Prevent duty is not intended to stop pupils debating controversial issues.

-At St Joseph’s Preparatory School we are committed to serving our school community and the surrounding area.
+At St Joseph’s Convent Preparatory School, we are committed to serving our school community and the surrounding area.
 We recognise the multi-cultural, multi faith and ever-changing nature of the United Kingdom, and therefore those it serves.

 As a Catholic School we actively promote values that shape our pupil’s character and moral perspective, through the teachings of the Church.
 We are confident that our continued focus on the Gospel Values will give our pupils the necessary awareness of what it means to be a good citizen in Britain today, and embed in them the building blocks of a future successful and productive life.

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard throughout the school day and through our Pupil Council.
 Our School Council meets regularly to discuss issues raised and they shared these with the SLT.
 The elections of our School Councils, as well as House Captains, are based on pupil votes.
 Each year the children decide on their class rules and the rights associated with these.
-At St Joseph’s Preparatory School pupils learn about their local community and the local council, and find out about how local democracy works and how they can contribute.
-During the last General Election pupils in Year 4 created their own mock election.
-Pupils created a posters to support their manifesto.
-During the EU Referendum a Year 5 pupil invited Adam Holloway MP into the class who put his own preferences aside in order to give the children further information about both sides of the debate.
-Additionally, Year 6 pupils engaged in setting-up their own poll.
-Having researched the debate and discussed how British Political campaigns operate, they organised a mock ballot including the creation of a ballot box, registering voters and announcing the results. .
+At St Joseph’s Convent Preparatory School pupils learn about their local community and the local council, and find out about how local democracy works and how they can contribute.

 The Rule of Law

 Within school, pupils are actively encouraged to make their own choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make independent decisions.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE/Wellbeing lessons.
+Whether it be through choice of challenge or of participation in our numerous extra-curricular clubs and other opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 The school promotes respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 In PE and Sports Day we promote the concept of ‘fair play’, following and developing rules, inclusion, celebrating and rewarding success, being noble in defeat and participation in activities that promote understanding and affiliation with others.